Part of Salzburg Global's Education Pillar

 At the same time, our education systems are struggling to equip children with the skills they need to thrive.

-To tackle these challenges simultaneously, experts in education, conservation, and environment are combining their efforts to offer nature-based education as a feasible solution and hopeful path to transformative change.
+To tackle these challenges simultaneously, the Salzburg Global Center for Education Transformation, under its "Regenerative Education" theme, convenes experts in education, conservation, and environment to combine efforts that offer nature-based education as a feasible solution and hopeful path to transformative change.

 Nature-based education makes children healthier, happier, and smarter.
 It encourages them to be better stewards of nature.
 The time for action is now.